Last Updated on January 11, 2025

 Exploring the Science Centre Spectrum

-As soon as I saw the rainbow covered building, I knew we’d made a good choice.
+As soon as I saw the rainbow-covered building, I knew we’d made a good choice.
 All the buttons, interactive experiments, friendly staff and opportunities for exploration meant that the inside of this museum didn’t disappoint either.
 We all loved it.
 The group of teenagers who were there on a school trip looked to be having a blast too – so a real crowd-pleaser for all ages.

 Things to know:

 - There are picnic areas in the museum, as well as a café and a restaurant.
-The restaurant has a terrace overlooking the park at Gleisdreieck, which appeared to be home to a good sized playground.
+The restaurant has a terrace overlooking the park at Gleisdreieck, which appeared to be home to a good-sized playground.

 Pretend play at MachMit!
 Museum

-As much of the information online was in German, I wasn’t entirely sure what to expect from this not-for-profit museum for children – but it really was full of pleasant surprises.
-Housed in a red-brick converted church, much of the current exhibition was dedicated to early childhood – beginning with experimenting how it would feel to be pregnant, to learning about how the baby grows in their mother, to then caring for the baby after birth.
-My baby doll-obsessed toddler was in heaven: pushing a pushchair around, wrapping dolls in blankets, putting them in and out of cots and even taking a bath in lentils together.
+Housed in a red-brick converted church, during our visit, much of the exhibition was dedicated to early childhood.
+My baby doll-obsessed toddler was in heaven: trundling a pushchair around, wrapping dolls in blankets, putting them in and out of cots and even taking a bath in lentils together.
 It had to be said, my 5-year-old son was a little less taken with all the baby doll pretend play.
-He was, however, fascinated by the incubator, and once he discovered the ‘secret door’ leading to a room of mirrors, and the old-fashioned shop with the working till, he began to really enjoy himself.
-Then, upstairs, both my children were delighted to find a yurt tent to hide in and a large climbing structure.
-My son also loved painting his own wall chart.
-A morning very well spent.
+He was, however, fascinated by the incubator, and once he discovered the ‘secret door’ leading to a room of mirrors and a shop with a working till, he began to really enjoy himself.

 Things to know: